 You will analyse the social, political and economic factors that affect policy at a local, national and international level.
 You will explore how and where policy is made, and who the key players are; and learn how to present your ideas clearly and persuasively to a range of influential stakeholders to bring about change.

-For students whose first language is not English, one of the following qualifications is also required:
+If your first language is not English, the following qualification is required: